n8tz/react-inheritable-context-menu/readme.md

 ## Why another context menu ?

 Because none of the existing ones have met my requirements :
- - Ability to inherit parents context menus
+ - Ability to inherit & include parents context menus
+ - Possibility to render menu items basing the browser event
  - Simple to use
  - Simple to animate with css
  - Do not break SSR